Back home from Krakow – Reflections from my first visit to Poland!

 Reflection 6

-Krakow airport is not only much fresher and more efficient than Arlanda, the lounge is also miles better than all of Arlanda's lounges.
+Krakow airport is not only much fresher and more efficient than Arlanda, the lounge is also Swedish miles better than all of Arlanda's lounges.
 Arlanda must soon start thinking about the meaning of the expression "first impressions last".

 Reflection 7